-- Refresh replications, target only. - Mirroring replications, target only.
+- Refresh replications, source and target. - Mirroring replications, target only.

 · Replicating Data to Flat Files

 - For a complete up-to-date list of supported sources and targets, and information on where to obtain a .NET provider, check the Supported .NET Providers article in the Help Center. - The Help Center also provides database-specific setup notes in PDF format.